QuiltMC/enigma/README.md

 ## Usage

-Pre-compiled jars can be found on the [fabric maven](https://maven.fabricmc.net/cuchaz/enigma-swing/).
+Pre-compiled jars can be found on the [Quilt maven](https://maven.quiltmc.org/#browse/browse:release:cuchaz%2Fenigma-swing).

 ### Launching the GUI